knaw-huc/golden-agents-occasional-poetry/experiments/README.md

 ## Subset of Notarial Archives: Probate Inventories

 Slice containing probate inventories only (N=10.424).
-None of the resources in this data have been linked to the GGD.
+Some of the resources in this data have been linked to the GGD.

 Result:
 * [na_inventories.ttl](na_inventories.ttl)